notepad-plus-plus/npp-usermanual/content/docs/searching.md

 When the **Search results** window has input focus, the currently active line has a different background color, much like how the main editor window does by default.
 Unlike the main editor window, where the current-line background feature may be turned off, the **Search results** window always has a background highlight for its active line.

 Use the up and down arrows to navigate within the **Search results** window when it has input focus.
-Double-clicking with the mouse or hitting `ENTER` when input focus is on a specific match will move the editor window to that match and cause its text to be selected.
+Double-clicking with the mouse or hitting <kbd>Enter</kbd> when input focus is on a specific match will move the editor window to that match and cause its text to be selected.

-Other ways to navigate back to an editor window via the **Search results** window matches include the **Search** menu items **Next Search Result** (keyboard: `F4`) and **Previous Search Result** (keyboard: `Shift+F4`).
+Other ways to navigate back to an editor window via the **Search results** window matches include the **Search** menu items **Next Search Result** (keyboard: <kbd>F4</kbd>) and **Previous Search Result** (keyboard: <kbd>Shift+F4</kbd>).
 These can be invoked regardless of where input focus is in Notepad++.

-The `Delete` key can be used to delete individual results, file matches or whole search matches in the **Search results** window, depending on which type of line is active when the key is pressed.
-As the result history is hierarchical, that is, tree-like, pressing `Delete` when in a higher-level element of the tree removes that whole branch.
+The <kbd>Delete</kbd> key can be used to delete individual results, file matches or whole search matches in the **Search results** window, depending on which type of line is active when the key is pressed.
+As the result history is hierarchical, that is, tree-like, pressing <kbd>Delete</kbd> when in a higher-level element of the tree removes that whole branch.
 Thus:

 |*Pressing Delete when **Search results** active line starts with...*| *What is removed*                                                                              |
 |--------------------------------------------------------------------|------------------------------------------------------------------------------------------------|